ivansherbs/insights.ivansherbs.com/review_required/funnels/ivanchai/prostate/nopreframe/squeeze/7eurotripwire/en.md

 To get access to a **€7 trial of Ivan Chai**, a herbal tea proven to improve your prostate health*, sign up below.

-That's 25 cups of herbal tea.
-The shipping is free.

 How does it taste?
 A bit like black tea, but more earthy, and naturally sweet.

+You'll get 25 cups of **evidence-based herbal tea**.
+The **shipping is free**.

 (email field)